Dmitry Muratov: Novaya Gazeta

 In 2016, the newspaper was involved in the publishing of the so-called Panama Papers, confidential documents from a Panama-based law firm that had assisted companies and individuals from around the world in hiding their wealth.

 His newspaper has been influential on shedding light of the turbulent situations in Chechnya and the Northern Caucasus in general.
 Novaya Gazeta published reports about anti-gay purges in Chechnya in 2017, where three men were allegedly killed, and dozens detained and intimidated.
 After publication, the Chechen Government denied the existence of persecutions in the Republic.

 The newspaper published the report by Elena Milashina and the list of 27 Chechens killed on 26 January 2017.
 The newspaper also addressed the report and the list to the Russian government's Investigative Committee of Russia, and asked the committee to investigate the data in the published list.
 While Novaya Gazeta listed the names of 27 Chechens killed, the newspaper suspected that real number might be even more, with up to 56 Chechens killed that night.
 The newspaper said that the dead Chechens were citizens of the Republic of Chechnya, who were detained by the governmental security service, put in custody inside a secure compound belonging to the traffic police regiment in the City of Grozny, and executed on 26 January by gunfire (several men brutally killed by asphyxiation)) by state security forces without any legal proceedings.

-During Muratov's time at the Novaya Gazeta, six of its journalists have been killed.
+During Muratov's time at the Novaya Gazeta, six of its journalists had been killed.
 In 2000, Igor Domnikov was murdered in a Moscow apartment building.
 In 2001, Victor Popkov, a Novaya Gazeta contributor, died after being wounded in the crossfire of a gunfight in Chechnya.
 In 2003, Yury Shchekochikhin was poisoned after investigating a corruption scandal where high-ranking Russian officials were involved.
 Anna Politkovskaya was assassinated in her apartment block in 2006 after spending her career covering Chechnya and the Northern Caucasus.
-In 2009, Anastasia Baburova was shot and killed on the street, while Natalia Estemirova was abducted and executed.
+In 2009, Anastasia Baburova was shot and killed on the street, while Natalia Estemirova was abducted and murdered.